inge4pres/blog/inge.4pr.es/content/post/cloud-native-software-delivery.md

 ➜  ~
 {{< /highlight >}}

-When I deploy my operator and a create the custom resource applying the manifest for a pipeline the operator picks it up and starts a container with the name of the pipeline
+When I deploy my operator and create the custom resource applying the manifest for a pipeline, the operator picks it up and starts a container with the name of the pipeline

 {{< highlight shell >}}
 ➜  cdkube git:(master) ✗ kubectl apply -f deploy/cr.yaml